jmjuanes/siimple/README.md

 <link rel="stylesheet" href="./node_modules/siimple/dist/siimple.min.css">
 ```

-Or you can import the full library in your SASS/SCSS files:
+Or you can import all the styles in your SASS/SCSS files:

 ```scss
 @import "siimple/scss/_all.scss";